-- Rejects the May Revise 10% trigger cuts to all child care programs. - Rejects January Budget and May Revise General Fund and Prop 98 reductions to Alternative Payment programs, General Child Care, and California State Preschool Program for negative growth. - Provides \$53.3 million in new federal CCDBG funds in 2020-21 to the Alternative Payment Programs (CAPP) for approximately 5.6K new ongoing childcare service spaces. - Allows rollover of \$50 m SB 89 Essential Worker Child Care vouchers into 20-21. - Provides an additional \$73 million in CARES for one-time essential worker child care vouchers via the Alternative Payment Program.
-Prioritizes vouchers for SB 89 children. - Provides \$62.5 million in CARES for COVID-related closures, up to 24 days, and for onetime child care provider stipends for AP and CalWORKS providers. - Provides Hold Harmless to direct-contract childcare providers for attendance if open in 20-21, and if closed due to short-time staff quarantine or school site closure; provides a hold harmless for AP and CalWORKS providers through fiscal year at certificated need. - Provides \$43 million in CARES to extend the family fee waivers through August 31, 2020 for all families, and through July 31, 2021 for families not receiving care services due to distance learning, COVID-19 illness, or shelter-in-place needs. - Adopts a "Child Care Trigger" for up to \$300 million in anticipated federal CCDBG aid, to fund additional child care access, family fee waivers; re-opening grants for centers and family child care homes, and provider stipends. - Reduces planned California State Preschool Program full-day/full-year investments in 2020 and 2021 by \$159.4 million, reducing planned preschool expansion by 20K service spaces, consistent with the May Revise. - Reduces the school-based California State Preschool Program by an additional \$130 million in on-going Proposition 98 funds, consistent with the May Revise. - Eliminates 2019-20 Budget Act child care investments including: - \$300 million in unspent full-day Kindergarten facility grants - \$235 million provided for grants to renovate and construct facilities
+- Rejects the May Revise 10% trigger cuts to all child care programs. - Rejects January Budget and May Revise General Fund and Prop 98 reductions to Alternative Payment programs, General Child Care, and California State Preschool Program for negative growth. - Adopts 2.31% statutory COLA for the Budget Year for all capped child care programs. - Provides \$53.3 million in new federal CCDBG funds in 2020-21 to the Alternative Payment Programs (CAPP) for approximately 5.6K new ongoing childcare service spaces. - Allows rollover of \$50 m SB 89 Essential Worker Child Care vouchers into 20-21. - Provides an additional \$73 million in CARES for one-time essential worker child care vouchers via the Alternative Payment Program.
+Prioritizes vouchers for SB 89 children. - Provides \$125 million in CARES for one-time child care provider stipends for AP and CalWORKS providers, methodology based on difference between site licensed capacity and COVID attendance. - Provides Hold Harmless to direct-contract childcare providers for attendance if open in 20-21, and if closed due to short-time staff quarantine or school site closure. - Provides \$8 million in CARES to extend the family fee waivers through June 30, 2020. - Adopts a "Child Care Trigger" for anticipated federal CCDBG aid, to fund additional child care access, re-opening grants for centers and family child care homes, and rate increases, pursuant to legislation. - Reduces planned California State Preschool Program full-day/full-year investments in 2020 and 2021 by \$159.4 million, reducing planned preschool expansion by 20K service spaces, consistent with the May Revise. - Reduces the school-based California State Preschool Program by an additional \$130 million in on-going Proposition 98 funds, consistent with the May Revise.

-- \$195 million provided for workforce development - \$10 million provided to improve CDE's early education data system - Reduces \$2.2 million for the Early Childhood Policy Council. - Reduces CalWORKS Stages 2 & 3 caseloads estimates by \$35.9 million. - Appropriates \$13.4 million one-time federal Preschool Development Grant funds to HHS. - Allows \$9.259 million in one-time CCDBG quality set-aside funds for an early childhood education data system, as part of the Cradle to Career data system. - Transitions all child development programs, except the California State Preschool Program, to the Department of Social Services, beginning July 2021, with the appointment of a Deputy Director for Child Development, and appropriates \$2.278 million for this transition, one-time.
+- Eliminates 2019-20 Budget Act child care investments including: - \$300 million in unspent full-day Kindergarten facility grants - \$245 million provided for grants to renovate and construct facilities - \$195 million provided for workforce development - \$10 million provided to improve CDE's early education data system - Reduces \$2.2 million for the Early Childhood Policy Council. - Reduces CalWORKS Stages 2 & 3 caseloads estimates by \$35.9 million. - Appropriates \$13.4 million one-time federal Preschool Development Grant funds to HHS. - Defers May Revise Child Care shift to DSS.